Akuli/porcupine/README.md

 related to plugins, they will probably give you an idea of how things are done in Porcupine.

-If you want to develop porcupine, install [git](https://git-scm.com/), and then set up an environment for developing Porcupine like this:
+If you want to develop porcupine, install Python 3.4 or newer and [git](https://git-scm.com/), and run these commands:

     git clone https://github.com/Akuli/porcupine
     cd porcupine